mhawkshaw/homebridge-mqttsmokealarm/README.md

 </p>

-# MQTT Smoke Alarm Homebridge Plug-in
+# MQTT Smoke Sensor Homebridge Plug-in

-This Homebridge plug-in allows you to connect to smoke alarms that can communicate over MQTT.
-For example, your smoke alarm might communicate over Zigbee or Z-Wave via a USB Stick connected to your Home Asistant installation.
+This Homebridge plug-in allows you to connect to smoke sensors that can communicate over MQTT.
+For example, your smoke sensor might communicate over Zigbee or Z-Wave via a USB Stick connected to your Home Asistant installation.
 You could then have Home Assistant send the status updates over MQTT using an automation.

 ## Setup MQTT broker